freeCodeCamp/guide/src/pages/c/data-types/index.md

 In general, you should pick the minimum for your task.
 If you know you'll be counting from 1 to 10, you don't need a long and you don't need a double.
 If you know that you will never have negative values, look into using the `unsigned` variants of the data types.
 By providing this functionality rather than doing it automatically, C is able to produce very light and efficient code.
 However, it's up to you as the programmer to understand the abilities and limitations, and choose accordingly.

+We can use the sizeof() operator to check the size of a variable.
+See the following C program for the usage of the various data types:

+#include <stdio.h>

+int main()

+{
+    int a = 1;

+    char b ='G';

+    double c = 3.14;

+    printf("Hello World!\n");

+    //printing the variables defined above along with their sizes printf("Hello!
+I am a character.
+My value is %c and " "my size is %lu byte.\n", b,sizeof(char));
+    //can use sizeof(b) above as well

+    printf("Hello!
+I am an integer.
+My value is %d and " "my size is %lu  bytes.\n", a,sizeof(int));
+    //can use sizeof(a) above as well

+    printf("Hello!
+I am a double floating point variable."
+           " My value is %lf and my size is %lu bytes.\n",c,sizeof(double));
+    //can use sizeof(c) above as well

+    printf("Bye!
+See you soon. :)\n");
+     return 0;
+}

+## Output:

+Hello World!
+Hello!
+I am a character.
+My value is G and my size is 1 byte.
+Hello!
+I am an integer.
+My value is 1 and my size is 4  bytes.
+Hello!
+I am a double floating point variable.
+My value is 3.140000 and my size i s 8 bytes.
+Bye!
+See you soon. :)

 # Before you go on...
 ## A review
 * The actual abilities of C data types depend on the hardware.
 As a result, minimum sizes are defined for the data types.